davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 Now let's gather some requirements; given the kinds of things we want to use a consensus algorithm for, what does the algorithm need to be able to do?

-Unfortunately for me, the author, there isn't a well-accepted set of properties a consensus algorithm needs to provide that I can just rattle off here; for example, whereas database people can just say they want transaction to be *atomic, consistent, isolated, durable*, in the distributed systems field there's no well-accepted set of properties for a consensus algorithm.
-We generally just kind of assume the reader 'gets' what the algorithm is supposed to do.
-So that means I, your author, will have to wing it.
-And wing it we shall!
+Unfortunately for me, the author, there isn't a well-accepted set of properties a consensus algorithm needs to provide that I can just rattle off here.
+Database people can just say they want transaction to be *atomic, consistent, isolated, durable* and assume the reader has already been filled in on what those mean; there is no analog to ACID for consensus, we generally just kind of assume the reader already gets what the algorithm is supposed to do.
+So let's draw up a set of requirements on our own.

+First, let's cover the basic correctness condition.
+The point of a consensus algorithm is to keep computers in sync; so at the end of the algorithm, all computers that participted should have the same state.
+Just to have a name, let's call this **coherence**.

+What else?